Little Miss Marker - 1934

 Little Miss Marker - Released June 1, 1934.
 Directed by Alexander Hall

-Shirley Temple is left with a bookie (Adolphe Menjou) as 'marker' for a bet, and when the father never returns, Menjou has to make decisions about what to do as a sudden surrogate father and protector.
-Dorothy Dell is a professional songstress and "mob-moll" who is drawn to the abandoned child and subsequently is around Menjou a lot, to the consternation of her mobster boyfriend.
+Shirley Temple is left with a bookie (Adolphe Menjou) as 'marker' for a bet, and when the father never returns, Menjou has to make decisions about what to do as a sudden substitute father and protector.
+Dorothy Dell is a professional songstress (named "Bangles Carson") and a mob-moll who is drawn to the abandoned child and subsequently is around Menjou a lot, to the consternation of her dangerous mobster boyfriend (Charles Bickford ).

-This film, based on the Damon Runyon story, has a large sentimental streak and mixes together tough guys, tough girls, gambling, race-fixing and other "underworld" items with the broad smiles of Shirley Temple.
-Menjou gets to play a world-weary, toughened bookie who get's his crusty exterior penetrated by a helpless little girl, and though there's a great deal of humor in the script, it wouldn't mean a lot unless we have a threat of danger, which shows up in the last act of the tale.
+This film, based on the Damon Runyon story, has a tender sentimental streak and mixes together tough guys, tough girls, gambling, race-fixing and other underworld activities with the broad smiles of Shirley Temple.
+Instead of the usual smooth scoundrels that Menjou played in many films, here he is a world-weary, toughened bookie who has his crusty exterior penetrated by a helpless little girl, and though there's a great deal of humor in the script, it wouldn't mean a lot unless we had a threat of danger and the response of loyalty from this suddenly coalesced surrogate-family centered around Shirley.

 Remade many times, and "borrowed" from by many other films.
 If Little Miss Marker reminds you of Capra's 1933 Lady for a Day, it's because both original stories were written by Runyon.